The Association: APSOLUTNO

 In 2006 The Absolute Report was published.
 It was edited by a number of APSOLUTNO

 contributors living in both Europe and the US.
-Although it is a decade sine the book was published I recently acquired a copy from a vape store to which I sell wholesale vapor products.
-You might think this strange, but I have found that a lot of the older owners and employees of vape stores are into politics, the arts, and philosophy.
-The last time I had stopped by with the newest atomizers and vape accessories we had discussed the art scene and movements in Europe at the end of the 20th century.
+Although it is a decade since the book was published I recently acquired a copy from a client who is into politics, the arts, and philosophy.
+The last time I had stopped by we had discussed the art scene and movements in Europe at the end of the 20th century.
 He had mentioned APSOLUTNO and their guiding principles of searching for sites and situations with a symbolic or metaphorical potential in relation to a wider social context within the themes of time, space, code, and memory.
 He explained how the collective of artists would take the absolutely real facts as a starting point for their interventions, turning the familiar, usual, or even marginal, which was often no longer even perceived, into something unusual, out of the ordinary, and worth further exploration.
 I expressed interest and voila, the next time I was in town, he produced the book.
 The book was an Absolute Report of the last five years of the 20th century from the perspective of their specific artistic network that was active at that time.
 The book presented the projects that APSOLUTNO created in that period, as well as reports by various artists, media thinkers and other important personalities that APSOLUTNO met within the same East-West art network.

 So for those of you who have come across this site, take a trip back to when APSOLUTNO was producing some incredible projects.